^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The authors of the work are preparing to continue the research to find out whether it is possible to apply the effect discovered by them to people with muscle weakness.
+The authors of the study are preparing to continue their research to find out whether the effect they discovered can be applied to people with muscle weakness.